Your Low-Stress Guide to Finding a Good Health Care Provider

 • stress levels that remain high for a prolonged period of time

-If at any time you have thoughts of suicide or self-harm, please seek professional support immediately by contacting your healthcare provider, visiting your local emergency room, or calling one of the hotlines listed in the front of the magazine.
+If at any time you have thoughts of suicide or self-harm, please seek professional support immediately by contacting your health care provider, visiting your local emergency room, or calling the Suicide and Crisis Lifeline at 988.